benikalonga/ZuseTracker/README.md

 - The user can update customer details from the Customer Detail Screen.
 - The app includes a search functionality on the Home Screen, allowing the user to find a customer by name.
 - The app implements a "Recently Viewed" list, that keeps track of the last five customers viewed by the agent.
+- The app uses React Navigation Shared Element for smooth transition between screens and Animated to animate Views
 - The app supports offline mode, allowing users to view previously loaded data when there is no internet connection.
 - The app implements navigation using React Navigation.
 - Axios for network requests.